fwisard/odobenix/README.md

       -l LEVEL    starting level (2-116) (default: 2) -p          print the words of this level and then quits

+Default values may be changed by editing the configuration section at the top of the file.

 ##morsechef
 A game to improve your morse copying skills.
 Choose 4 appropriate ingredients among those proposed.